 In order to estimate this ratio, a relationship between catchability at MSY and baseline conditions is needed.
-As a simplifying assumption we assumed that catchability at MSY is equal to that at baseline conditions (qmsy=qbase), reducing eq.
+As a simplifying assumption, we assumed that catchability at MSY is equal to that at baseline conditions (qmsy=qbase), reducing eq.
 (1) to: